-We would like to say a huge Thank You to all of those who sent or called in crane breeding locations, and those who searched for feathers and cranes this summer, from Wells to 70 Mile House to Haida Gwaii.
+We would like to say a huge Thank You to all of those who sent or called in crane breeding locations, and those who searched for feathers and cranes last summer, from Wells to 70 Mile House to Haida Gwaii.
 We are very grateful for all of your efforts; because of you this study is becoming a successful citizen science project!
-You can click here or on the map below to see feather collection locations for this year, and visit the Field Season Pictures tab for more images.
+You can click here or on the map below to see feather collection locations for 2017, and visit the Field Season Pictures tab for more images.

 April 3, 2017